coder037/homework/README.md

    Initiated: 2014-11-18.
    Ready with the environment tuning, starting to write code.
+   Initiated the world once again - restruct of the paths 2014-11-23.
    Json src file parsing mostly completed - 2014-11-27.
    Run.java code separated into methods, getter-setter bacchanalia introduced 2014-12-02.
    Next task: write the recursion module.